Scale and character

-You will need to notify CN of your proposed colour if you own a heritage property and intend on changing the external colours.
+You will need to notify CN of your proposed colour if you own a property which is listed as a heritage item and intend on changing either its internal or external colours.
 Do this via a Heritage Minor Works or Maintenance Notification application.

-If you do not intend to change the external colours (you are simply re-painting in the same colour scheme), you are not required to notify CN.
+If you do not intend to change the colours of your heritage listed property (you are simply re-painting in the same colour scheme), you are not required to notify CN.

 Windows and doors

 - New windows and door openings should generally match the existing in proportion and material.

 - A garage must be sited to rear, side or under the existing house and preferably detached in the rear yard.
 It must not be at the front of the property.

 - For double garages, doors should be separate.

 - Additional car spaces should be designed to be secondary and as a lean-to addition to reduce bulk.

 - Carports should be simple open structures without decoration.

 - Original gravel drives should be retained.